HL7/davinci-pct/input/pagecontent/use_cases.md

 - **Client** - Typically billing management systems, revenue cycle management systems, or other client systems responsible for requesting AEOBs.

-- **Intermediary** - The payer or the provider may have the relationship with the intermediary, i.e, clearinghouse.
+- **Intermediary** - The payer or the provider may have a relationship with the intermediary, i.e, clearinghouse.
 Some payers do not contract with a clearinghouse; others do.
-Providers can either contract with a Practice Management system who has the relationship with the clearinghouse or in some cases contracts directly with the clearinghouse through their Practice Management software
+Providers can either contract with a Practice Management system who has the relationship with the clearinghouse or in some cases contracts directly with the clearinghouse through their Practice Management software.